 A flat shoe that is easily slipped on, usually meant for indoor wear and lined for comfort and warmth.

-is a sleeve with a decorative slit.
+A sleeve with a decorative slit.

 Any leather that is smooth on the surface, without pebbling, or noticeable grain.